Choose the Right Scanner UI for Your Use Case#

 To create the Aim and Scan UI, please follow these steps:

-Start the scanner in paused mode (camera preview on but not scanning).
+Start the scanner in paused mode (camera preview on but capture mode disabled and not scanning).

-Use our laser UI to give the user a precise indication of where he should scan.
+Use our laser viewfinder to give the user a precise indication of where he should scan.

 Restrict the scanning area to a thin line in the center of the screen.

-Add a “Scan” button to resume the scanner on user tap.
+Add a button to enable scanning on user tap.
 When the scanner is active, the button can be greyed out and display “Scanning”.